 - People who have chronic illnesses, such as asthma, heart disease, kidney disease, liver disease and diabetes

-- People who are very obese, with a body mass index (BMI) of 40 or higher
+- People with a body mass index (BMI) of 40 or higher

 At first, the flu may seem like a common cold with a runny nose, sneezing and sore throat.
 Colds usually develop slowly.
 But the flu tends to come on suddenly.
-And although a cold can be a bother, you usually feel much worse with the flu.
+And while a cold can be miserable, you usually feel much worse with the flu.

 Common symptoms of the flu include: